Wangari-Kariuki/Program-interest-vs-graduation-rate/README.md

 Out of 1562 graduating students, 367 chose one of their first-year academic interests as their major.
 This is 23.50% of all graduated students.
+With this we can infer that that the rest 15% changed their majors and majoriiry which is over 60% had their initial interests as undeclared.

 **Reflection**